DeepSeek V3.2 vs o3-pro

 Where can I run DeepSeek V3.2 and o3-pro?

-DeepSeek V3.2 is available on Fireworks AI, NVIDIA NIM, AWS Bedrock, and OpenRouter. o3-pro is available on OpenRouter.
+DeepSeek V3.2 is available on Fireworks AI, NVIDIA NIM, AWS Bedrock, OpenRouter, and Microsoft Foundry. o3-pro is available on OpenRouter, OpenAI API, and Vercel AI Gateway.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.

 Continue comparing